 IV.
 Conclusion

-This article will use alternate-reality entertainment (“ARE”) as an umbrelle term for the distinctly different realities developing along similar trajectorys thanks to its technological overlap.
-First, this article will provide an brief overview of the major ARE genres, underscored by some ways in which early market successes can be improved upon.
-Next will follow a survey of some of the many ways in which attorneys will find and facilitate business opportunities in ARE across the major traditional entertainmnt industries of video games, movies television and music.
-Finally, this article will conclude by highlighting some of the inherent contract complexities practitioners must be wary of as they lead clients through the this new age of business entertainment.
+This article will use alternate-reality entertainment (“ARE”) as an umbrella term for the distinct realities developing along similar trajectories.
+First, this article will provide a brief overview of the major ARE genres, describing how early market successes can be improved.
+Next the article will discuss a survey of several ways in which attorneys will find and facilitate business opportunities in ARE across the major traditional entertainment industries of video games, movies, television, and music.
+Finally, this article will conclude by highlighting some of the inherent contract complexities practitioners must be wary of as they lead clients through this new age of business entertainment.

 II.
 Alternate reality Entertainment: A diverse Emerging market

-Each AREs currently making its way to the mainstream market is a composition of multiple types of intellectual property brought together to offer a distinct and unique user experience.
-And yet, each of these technologies share common-ground through uses of both hardware (for example opaque or transparent head-mounted displays) and software (e.g., programs that generate the content) to make they’re products work for consumers.
-Understanding the overlaps between these mediums, as well as what distinguishing them from 1 another, is a important first step in establishing the proper legal framework for clients to diversify into new realities.
+Each ARE is a composition of intellectual property brought together to offer a distinct and unique user experience.
+Each of these technologies share common-ground through uses of hardware (e.g. opaque or transparent head-mounted displays) and software (e.g., programs that generate the content) to make they’re products work for consumers.
+Understanding the commonalities and distinctions of these mediums, is an important first step in establishing the proper legal framework for clients to diversify into new realities.

 A. The Big Three: Augmented Reality, Virtual Reality, and Mixed Reality

-The 3 types of ARE, which have gained the most market prominence thus far, are Augmented Reality (“AR”), Virtual Reality (“VR”), and Mixed Reality (“MR”).
-Distinguishing these industries from one another has sparked a technologically and commercially driven debate over proper term usage.
+Three types of AREhave gained the market prominence thus far: Augmented Reality (“AR”), Virtual Reality (“VR”), and Mixed Reality (“MR”).
+How to distinguish these technologies from one another has sparked a technologically and commercially driven debate over proper term usage.
 Some believe that the clash of terms is become largely irrelevant and give way to a unified way of reference as this type of technology becomes more commonplace in society.
-Others express concern for such descriptive terminology becoming an intellectual property battleground for trademark protection and brand distinction in regard to how the technology is referenced.
-While a handful of other terms have also entered the market, see infra section II.B, these 3 currently sit at the forefront of company and consumer minds.
+Others express concern for such descriptive terminology becoming an intellectual property battleground for trademark protection and brand distinction regarding how the technology is referenced.
+While a handful of other terms have also entered the market, see infra section II.B, AR, VR, and MR currently sit at the forefront of company and consumer minds.

 1. Augmented Reality.

-AR can be generally understood as the overlay of computer-generated data onto the real environment through use of some sort of hardware (like a smart phone or HMD), which "augments' the sensory experience of the user in a variety of ways.
-Early industry leaders such as DAQRI and Niantic have already emerged, while more traditional tech powerhouses - such as Microsoft and Google – are rapidly expanding their portfolios to diversify into augmented reality.
+AR can be generally understood as the overlay of computer-generated data onto the real environment through use of hardware (e.g. smart phone or HMD), which "augments' the sensory experience of the user in a variety of ways.
+Early industry leaders such as DAQRI and Niantic have already emerged, while more traditional tech powerhouses - such as Microsoft and Google – are rapidly expanding their portfolios to include augmented reality.
 This type of technology existed for decades prior to its debut into mainstream entertainment in 1998, when the award-winning "1st & Ten®" system (most commonly recognized as the yellow-first down line) premiered in its first NFL broadcast.
-Despite incorporation into America’s favorite sports obsession, AR remained largely unknown and obscure to the general consuming public in the U.S..
-This medium’s mainstream adoption, however, was accelerated almost overnight with success of the first real example of a brand-boosted ARE experience.
+Despite incorporation into America’s favorite sports obsession, AR remained largely unknown and obscure to the general consuming public in the United States.
+The mainstream adoption of the medium was accelerated almost overnight with the success of the first real example of a brand-boosted ARE experience.

 PART II INSTRUCTIONS